The reinforcement scorecard provides an overview of the methods, defined objectives, and results of your program.

-Building a comprehensive evaluation process is like a puzzle in which the pieces are developed and put in place over time.
-The Mindmarker reinforcement evaluation is a step-by-step approach to develop key measurement that are important organizations and their stakeholders.
+The Mindmarker reinforcement evaluation is a step-by-step approach to develop key measurements that influence the future of your organization.
 The types of measurements are categorized into levels and serve as the framework of training evaluation.

 Level 1: Reaction, Satisfaction, and Intention

-Place the learner central by assessing their satisfaction with the training and their intention and motivation to apply what they have learned.
+Centralize the learner by assessing their satisfaction with the training and their motivation to apply what they have learned.

 Level 2: Knowledge Retention

 Level 2 focuses on what the learner retained from their training program.
-A learning test is helpful to ensure that learners have absorbed the content and understand how to use their new knowledge.
+A learning test is helpful to ensure that learners understand how to use their new knowledge.

 Level 3: Application and Implementation

-A variety of follow-up methods are used to determine whether learners are applying new knowledge and skills on the job.
-Level 3 focuses on application and frequency.
+A variety of follow-up methods are used to determine whether learners are applying new skills on the job.

-While Level 3 evaluation may prove that the learner is successfully applying their new knowledge and skills, Level 3 still does not guarantee business impact.
+While Level 3 evaluation may prove that the learner is successfully applying their new knowledge, Level 3 still does not guarantee business impact.

 Level 4: Business Impact

 Level 4 focuses on the actual results achieved and how these results impact the organization.
-Level 4 measures include output, quality, costs, time, and customer satisfaction.
-The ultimate level of evaluation compares the monetary benefit of the program in relation to the program costs.
+This is done by measuring output, quality, costs, time, and customer satisfaction.

 Level 5: Return on Investment

-Although the ROI can be expressed in several ways, it is usually presented as a percentage of benefit-cost ratio.
-Impact is not truly measured until Level 5 where ROI evaluation is developed.
 The reinforcement scorecard provides an overview of the evaluation levels 1 to 4 from the reinforcement course.
-The Return on Investment (Level 5) calculation is often done by the organization itself.
+Based on these values, the Return on Investment (Level 5) calculation is determined by the organization.

 Evaluation is Critical to Training Success

-Evaluation is not an after-the-event exercise.
-Evaluation needs to be strategically positioned as in integral component of any reinforcement program.
+Evaluation is an integral component of any reinforcement program.
 Critical data gets lost or is not collected systematically if evaluation is done on a “post facto” basis.

 Interested in assessing your training programs and measuring training impact?
 Download our eBook, The Science Behind Mindmarker.